Phazzie/TextandFlex/temp_changelog.md

 ### Added

-- Implemented complex_query.py with classes for advanced query operations
+- Implemented `complex_query.py` with classes for advanced query operations
-  - JoinOperation for joining datasets on specified columns
+  - `JoinOperation` for joining datasets on specified columns
-  - ComplexFilter for advanced filtering with multiple conditions
+  - `ComplexFilter` for advanced filtering with multiple conditions
-  - QueryBuilder for constructing and executing complex queries
+  - `QueryBuilder` for constructing and executing complex queries
-- Added query_utils.py with utilities for building, optimizing, and validating queries
+- Added `query_utils.py` with utilities for building, optimizing, and validating queries
-- Added comprehensive test suite for complex queries in 	est_complex_query.py
+- Added comprehensive test suite for complex queries in `test_complex_query.py`
 - Enhanced repository with methods for complex query operations

 ### Changed

-- Updated PhoneRecordRepository with new methods:
+- Updated `PhoneRecordRepository` with new methods:
-  - complex_filter for filtering with multiple conditions
+  - `complex_filter` for filtering with multiple conditions
-  - ilter_by_date_range for date-based filtering
+  - `filter_by_date_range` for date-based filtering
-  - ilter_by_values for filtering by column values
+  - `filter_by_values` for filtering by column values
-  - join_datasets for joining two datasets
+  - `join_datasets` for joining two datasets
-  - xecute_complex_query for executing complex queries
+  - `execute_complex_query` for executing complex queries
 - Improved date range filtering to properly include end date
 - Enhanced column naming in aggregation results for better consistency